influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.3/administration/upgrading.md

 rk-upgrading-03:8091	1.3.7_c1.3.7
 ```

-If you have any issues upgrading your cluster, please do not hesitate to contact support at the email
+If you have any issues upgrading your cluster, please do not hesitate to contact support at the email address
 provided to you when you received your InfluxEnterprise license.